sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 Go to the admin settings for Science Mesh and set the IOP URL to e.g. https://example.com/iop/

-There is also a `shared_secret` that must be same in `reva.toml` file and Nextcloud database.
+There is also a `shared_secret` that must be same in `sciencemesh.toml` file and Nextcloud database.
 This secret use to reva can authenticate the requests from Nextcloud.

 Set a shared secret that matches the one you configured in the TOML file of your main revad instance.